ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## Troubleshooting Infiniband

-There many ways to troubleshoot Infiniband and the topic it self can fill a book, a quick start point is to use `libdiagnet`.
+There are many ways to troubleshoot Infiniband and the topic itself could fill a book, a quick starting point is to use `libdiagnet`.

 ```bash
 mkdir libdiagnet